fusioncharts/dev_centre_docs/chart-guide/standard-charts/spark-charts.md

 ### Configure Hover Effects

-You can use hover effects to improve the visual representation of your chart.
+You can use hover effects to improve the visual representation of your **Sparks color chart**.
 Use the following attributes to do that:

 * Specify the hex code of the color to be used to render the opening value anchor when you hover the mouse pointer over it, using the `openHoverColor` attribute.